katie-wright-flick/LARPs/README.md

 Code challenge:
 1. Having the landing page be the default ruby landing page isn't useful for a production app.
 We can make the scenario page our homepage, or our "root" route.
 Have a read of [routing outside in #using-root](https://guides.rubyonrails.org/routing.html#using-root) and make the necessary changes to the `routes.rb`.
+1. Commit your work
 ---
 ## Create the Character table

 We're going to be using the `generate` command line command, so please read this section [in the rails guides first](https://guides.rubyonrails.org/command_line.html#bin-rails-generate).
-We'll be using a scaffold in this challenge, so make sure you check out that section.
+We'll be using a **scaffold** in this challenge, so make sure you check out that section.

 This time you will create your first table via the command line.
-The Character table will have columns called `name` and `job`
+The Character table will have columns called `name` and `job`.

 ```
 bundle exec rails generate scaffold Character name:string job:string
 bundle exec rails db:migrate RAILS_ENV=development
 ```

+Can you answer these questions:
+1. What do you think the `scaffold` command does?

+Code Challenge:
+1. You'll notice a whole heap of new files have been created.
+Is there anything you can delete?
+1. Go and check out your new views in the browser.
+If you're not sure of what routes are available, you can run `bundle exec rails routes` to see all the routes that are currently in the project.
+[Read more about this command and how to read the results here](https://launchschool.com/books/demystifying_rails/read/routes_and_resources).
+1. Create at least one character.
+2. Commit your changes.
 ---
 ## Create the Items table